telerik/ajax-docs/installation/included-assemblies.md

 * **Telerik.Windows.Documents.Spreadsheet.dll** — the main assembly for the spreadsheet processing.
 It is needed for processing XLSX, CSV, TXT documents.

-* **Telerik.Windows.Maths.dll** — the assembly needed for mathematical operations with the spreadsheet processing.
-It is needed for processing XLSX, CSV, TXT documents.

 * **Telerik.Windows.Documents.Spreadsheet.FormatProviders.OpenXml.dll** — this assembly is needed for processing XLSX documents.